Open Body Turnbuckle W/ Swage Stud and Toggle

 Rigging Screw Style Turnbuckle

 COQUILLE OR STEM BALL TURNBUCKLES: You have probably noticed by now that I keep making the point of always holding the upper end of the turnbuckle in place, be it a stud, jaw, or body.
 Well, that is because in most situations the bottom of the turnbuckle is kept from spinning by the way it is pinned to the chainplate.
 EXCEPT, when the chainplate isn’t conventional.
-Beneteau and Jeaneau are notorious for these types of chainplates.
-They use what is called a coquille style chainplate, that means essentially, that the connection of the turnbuckle at the deck is a ball and socket type (which means it can spin freely).
+Beneteau is notorious for these types of chainplates.
+They use what we call a coquille style chainplate, that means essentially, that the connection of the turnbuckle at the deck is a ball and socket type (which means it can spin freely).
 Here you need to either have three hands and arms, perform a bit’ of a magic trick or grab a friend.
 Both the top and bottom screws will try to spin in this case, so you will need to hold both upper and lower studs by their wrench flats.
 I like to go for the “magic trick” method myself, by using large vise grips to grip the lower stud.
 I will then place my knee near it (as I am in the crouched position) so that the vise grips become wedged up against me as they begin to spin.
 Then, I will go about holding the upper stud with an adjustable wrench and turning the body with my spike as usual.
 This maneuver can be a bit tricky, but with a little body contortion and the right tools, it can be done.
 OR…… simply grab a friend and have them help you ;-0)

 Coquille Style Turnbuckle, Popular on Beneteau's and Jeaneau's